 🔌 Display Outputs

 The DisplayPort 1.4a is your best bet for high refresh rate gaming.
-I tested it with a 1080p 144Hz monitor and it worked flawlessly.
-The HDMI 2.0 port is fine for 1080p 120Hz or 1440p 60Hz, but if you’ve got a fancy 1440p 165Hz display, you’ll want to use DisplayPort to get the full refresh rate.
+It's a sound match for a 1080p 144Hz monitor.
+The HDMI 2.0 port is fine for 1080p 120Hz or 1440p 60Hz, but if you've got a fancy 1440p 165Hz display, you'll want to use DisplayPort to get the full refresh rate.

 Multi-monitor support is solid.
 You can run three displays simultaneously (one on each output), which is handy for productivity or streaming setups.
 The card handles desktop work across multiple screens without breaking a sweat.